tylervalentine/mirrulations/docs/database.md

 ## Database Format

-The database will have three lists, with the names:
+The database will have three hash maps, with the names:

-`job_queue`, `in_progress`, and `done`.
+`jobs_waiting`, `in_progress`, and `done`.

 Each of these lists will store jobs for clients to process.

-An individual job will be represented as a dict:

-{`job_id`: 5, `value`: 3}

-with the keys shown here mapping to integers; 5 and 3 in this example, respectively.

-Each queue will hold some number of dicts representing jobs.
+Keys in the hash sets will be integers, the job ids of the jobs.
+These keys will be mapped to integers, the valuese